dcefram/blog/content/blog/alternative-to-dangerouslysetinnerhtml.md

 > I found a sort of better way to tackle usecases that need to 'parse' html tags.

-The more accurate sentence would be that in one my merge requests, the code reviewer hated the idea of using `dangerouslySetInnerHTML` and suggested to me to just pass a React Component to the `content` attribute, which I really liked and thought that I should post it in my blog in case someone might have the same scenario.
+The more accurate sentence would be that in one of my merge requests, the code reviewer hated the idea of using `dangerouslySetInnerHTML` and suggested to me to just pass a React Component to the `content` attribute, which I really liked and thought that I should post it in my blog in case someone might have the same scenario.